 Modular Flight Training Advantages

-• You can finish it at your own time, still keeping your full-time job
+- You can finish it on your own time, still keeping your full-time job

-Now it seems you have made up you mind to become a commercial pilot, and you have gotten acquainted with the cost, it’s let for us to tell you about the steps you must complete, before you become and referred to as “commercial Pilot”
+Now it seems you have made up your mind to become a commercial pilot, and you have gotten acquainted with the cost, now let’s about the steps you must complete before you become a commercial pilot.

 1. Know the Eligibility Requirements

-Applicants for commercial pilot training must be at least 18 years old, be able to read, speak, write and understand English and have a private pilot certificate.
+Applicants for commercial pilot training must be at least 18 years old, and be able to read, speak, write, and understand English.
+Having a private pilot certificate is also an important requirement.
 The most common reason why people cannot start their commercial pilot training is lack of experience.
 A pilot needs at least 250 hours to obtain a commercial pilot license.

 2. Obtain a 2nd Class Medical Certificate

-Since you must posse a private pilot certificate to start commercial training, you probably already have an aviation medical certificate.
-If you are a third-class medical certificate, you may want to get a second class medical certificate.
-You need at least a second class medical certification to use your commercial pilot license, and there is nothing worse than realizing that you cannot pass a second class medical exam if you have completed your commercial training.
+Since you must possess a private pilot certificate to start commercial training, you probably already have an aviation medical certificate.
+If you have a third-class medical certificate, you may want to get a second-class medical certificate.
+You need at least a second-class medical certification to use your commercial pilot license, and there is nothing worse than realizing that you cannot pass a second-class medical exam if you have completed your commercial training.

 3. Take the Written FAA Exam

-As with the private pilot license and certificate, you would like to receive the written exam at the beginning of your commercial pilot training.
-This way, you already have the extra knowledge in mind, and this also serves as a refresher when you are on leave.
+Take the written FAA examination for extra knowledge.
+By doing so, you will have first-hand experience that will serve as a refresher when you are on leave.
 Once you have completed your written exam, you can concentrate on the flight training.

 4. Start Flying

-A commercial pilot candidate must demonstrate competence but also have experience.
-To obtain a commercial pilot certificate according to CFR Part 61, you need at least 250 flight hours, including 100 hours pilot in charge and 50 hours of cross-country flight.
+A commercial pilot candidate must demonstrate competence and experience.
+To obtain a commercial pilot certificate according to CFR Part 61, you need at least 250 flight hours, including 100 hours of pilot in charge and 50 hours of cross-country flight.
 In addition, you must earn at least 10 hours of instrument training and 10 hours on a complex aircraft.

 5. Take the Checkride